intel/code-base-investigator/docs/configuration.md

 `<platform-name>` can be any string; they are referred to by later platform definitions in the configuration file.

 The `exclude_files` entry is optional.
-If given, the contents (given by a list of `<exclude_spec>` file globs) will be excluded from all consideration by CBI during processing.
+If given, the contents (a list of `<exclude_spec>` file globs) will be excluded from all consideration by Code Base Investigator during processing.
 This is useful if the globs in `files` end up being overly inclusive in large projects.

 ### Platform Mappings